-Friends of Laurelwood Arboretum will offer free guided tours of Laurelwood Arboretum on Sunday, August 20, at 12:30 pm and on the third Sunday of every month through October.
+Friends of Laurelwood Arboretum will offer free guided tours of Laurelwood Arboretum on Sunday, June 16, at 12:30 pm.
+It is an ideal opportunity to enjoy the first blooms of summer in the arboretum.
 To join a tour, meet at the Knippenberg Center for Education at Laurelwood Arboretum, 725 Pines Lake Road West in Wayne.
 Trained tour guides will lead visitors through the arboretum, identifying many of the unique trees and plantings.
 Carts will be available for those who do not wish to walk.

 Artist and graphic designer Merrill Crowell will teach a 3-session series of watercolor classes at the Knippenberg Center for Education at Laurelwood Arboretum on June 10, 17 and 24 from 10:30 am to 12:30 pm.
 The classes are sponsored by Friends of Laurelwood Arboretum.
 The arboretum is located at 725 Pines Lake Drive West in Wayne.

 The fee for the series is $30 for members of Friends of Laurelwood Arboretum and $40 for nonmembers.
 A required $25 materials fee includes paint box, brushes, handouts, and a pad of Arches 140 cold press watercolor paper.
 Registration and material fees are required through www.laurelwoodarboretum.org

 Participants in the Watercolor Magic classes will learn time-tested techniques for using this fluid, transparent medium effectively.
 The series will cover material selection, preparation, color choice and mixing, and composition.
 Crowell will also discuss how to create the illusion of distance in a painting.
 Continue reading →